Net profit ratio

 Problems with the Net Profit Ratio

+Does not measure long-term profit-generating activities.
 The net profit ratio is really a short-term measurement, because it does not reveal a company's actions to maintain profitability over the long term, as may be indicated by the level of capital investment or expenditures for advertising, training, or research and development.
 Also, a company may delay a variety of discretionary expenses, such as maintenance, to make its net profit ratio look better than it normally is.
 Consequently, you should evaluate the net profit ratio alongside a variety of other metrics to gain a full picture of a company's ability to continue as a going concern.

-Another issue with the net profit margin is that a company may intentionally keep it low in accordance with a low-pricing strategy that aims to grab market share in exchange for low profitability.
+Is not a true indicator of long-term profitability.
+A company may intentionally keep the net profit ratio low in accordance with a low-pricing strategy that aims to grab market share in exchange for low profitability.
 In such cases, it may be a mistake to assume that a company is doing poorly, when in fact it may own the bulk of the market share precisely because of its low margins.
 Conversely, the reverse strategy may result in a very high net profit ratio, but at the cost of only capturing a small market niche.

 Terms Similar to the Net Profit Ratio